YuanTian1991/Inivata_Coding_Test/README.md

 >
 ```

-In this case, I have not compare the sequence with reference, thus I currently don't know which one is nature, and which one is mutation.
+At this stage, I have not compared the sequence with reference, thus I currently don't know which one is nature, and which one is mutation.

 ### 1.1.
 Merge amplicon\_1 and amplicon\_2

 One thing need to notice is that,  according to the instruction, `amplicon_1.fa.gz` should be merged with `amplicon_2.fa.gz` .
-I checked the coordinates for these two amplicon, they indeed have overlap.
+I checked the coordinates for these two amplicon files, they indeed have overlaps.

 Below is my results on `amplicon_2.fa.gz` file: